ASmallSquishySquid/ClassifyingSupernovae/README.md

 # ClassifyingSupernovae
-Classifying supernovae as type 1 or type 2
+Classifying supernovae as type 1 or type 2.
+See [this website](https://asmallsquishysquid.github.io/ClassifyingSupernovae/) for full details.

 Steps:
 1. Bias subtract and flat divide images.